mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 I also made the front end for specifying rules by which a tweet is connected to a particular channel as well as the front end to manage the handles, hash tags and search strings for pulling the tweets.

-You can see the product live on airtel DTH on many channels.

 * Ad overlay for youtube videos
   I made a popcorn maker like UI but only for adding ads to youtube videos.
 User could tag photo(s) or text to particular part of the scene and specify the duration for which the ad was to be shown.
 It's like a video tagger but for youtube only.

 Made a corresponding chrome extension which allows a user to view relevant ad overlays on youtube videos.
-The idea was to show ads relevant to what someone is wearing/holding in that particular scene.

 * Made an intuitive ad inventory management and scheduling system (both UI and backend) for ad publishers.